Labor market Analysts working on a graph together on their computer.

 Group of warehouse construction workers

-Wages and benefits aren’t the only factors career seekers and employees consider.
-They also place a high value on a positive workplace culture—feeling respected and part of a team that’s doing important work.
+Wages and benefits are not the only factors career seekers and employees consider.
+They also place a high value on a positive workplace culture—feeling respected and part of a team that is doing important work.
 They value an employer who makes the effort to advance their career, skills and knowledge by creating individualized development plans.
 They also value an employer who knows how to create and manage an inclusive workplace.

 In short, being an employer of choice can make it easier to attract and retain talent—and that talent makes it easier for your organization to reach its goals.